 You can see it in their faces and on the posters that they carry.
 You can see it in every crowd that he draws.

-In later years, journalists noted that the story — at least in the form told by Reagan — was apocryphal and closely matched a scenario from a wartime film (although not, as commonly claimed, a movie in which Reagan himself had appeared):
+In later years, journalists noted that the story, at least in the form told by Reagan, was apocryphal and closely matched a scenario from a wartime Hollywood film (although not, as commonly claimed, a movie in which Reagan himself had appeared):

 One of his favorite stories, one that he told over and over again to different audiences, concerned a pilot in World War II who told his crew to bail out of their crippled B-17 bomber.
 When the tail gunner said he could not move because he was badly wounded, the pilot replied, "Never mind son, we'll ride it down together."
 When he told the story to a meeting of the Congressional Medal of Honor Society he added that the pilot was awarded the Medal of Honor posthumously.
 In fact, no medal was ever awarded for such an incident and the story came, almost word for word, from the script of a movie starring Dana Andrews called "Wing and a Prayer."

 We can't say whether Ronald Reagan might have encountered this story somewhere and believed it to be true, whether he saw it in a film and misremembered it as a real-life incident, or whether he simply repeated the anecdote as an inspirational tale without regard for its literal truthfulness.
-(As many others have noted, if events unfolded exactly the way Reagan described them, the only two witnesses to the pilot's heroism — the pilot and the gunner — both would have been killed before they ever had a chance to tell anyone about it.)
 We can verify that the tale was incorporated into the 1944 film Wing and a Prayer, although with some substantial differences from the way it was later told:

-The setting is a torpedo-bombing run made against Japanese ships in the Pacific by carrier-based planes, not a bombing raid launched against German land targets from an airfield in England.
+The setting was a torpedo-bombing run made against Japanese ships in the Pacific by carrier-based planes, not a bombing raid launched against German land targets from an airfield in England.

-The gunner is unable to bail out of the damaged plane because he has suffered an injury to his legs, not because he is trapped in a stuck turret.
+The gunner was unable to bail out of the damaged plane because he had suffered an injury to his legs, not because he was trapped in a stuck turret.

-The payoff line is not "We'll ride her down together," but rather "We'll take this ride together."
+The payoff line was not "We'll ride her down together," but rather "We'll take this ride together."